globocom/huskyCI/README.md

     - ./huskyci-client
 ```

-By adding this simple stage on each project, requests will be made to HuskyCI API and it will start analyzing new code submitted via Pull Request using well-known open source static analysis tools, as shown in the example bellow:
+By adding this simple stage, requests will be made to HuskyCI API and it will start analyzing new code submitted via Pull Request using well-known open source static analysis tools, as shown in the example bellow:

 ![architecture](images/arch-example-huskyCI.png)